Spinach Strawberry Salad with Balsamic Poppy Seed Dressing

 - Feta.
 The key to a truly satisfying, not-salad salad is to add a touch of creaminess, and cheese was born for it.
-In addition to mild feta, I adore Spinach Strawberry Salad with goat cheese.
+In addition to mild feta, I adore spinach strawberry salad with goat cheese or a mild blue cheese like gorgonzola.
 It’s extra decadent and tangy.

-Whether you choose feta or goat cheese, buy a block of it (or in the case of goat cheese, one of those cute little logs), and crumble it yourself.
+Whether you choose feta, goat cheese, or blue cheese, buy a block of it (or in the case of goat cheese, one of those cute little logs), and crumble it yourself.

 - Red Onion.
-To give the salad a friendly bite and keep it from being too sweet.
+To give this healthy strawberry spinach salad a friendly bite and keep it from being too sweet.

 Let’s Talk Poppy Seed Dressing

-When I crave Spinach Strawberry Salad, I crave Spinach Strawberry Salad with Poppy Seed Dressing.
-Maybe it’s the Panera factor, but I consider the two together a package deal to be embraced.
+When I crave spinach strawberry salad, I crave spinach strawberry salad with poppy seed dressing.
+Maybe it’s the Panera factor (it’s definitely the Panera factor), but I consider the two together a package deal to be embraced.